Egypt: EGX closes Monday’s session on varied note

 PHOTO

-Arab Finance: The Egyptian Exchange (EGX) ended Monday’s session with mixed performance after the EGX30 index rose by 0.15% to 35,165.84 points.
+Arab Finance: The Egyptian Exchange (EGX) ended Monday’s session with mixed performance after the EGX30 index shed by 0.10% to 35,210.7 points.

-Egyptian investors controlled 88.3% of the trading transactions, while foreign and Arab traders equaled 6.78% and 4.92%, respectively.
+Egyptian investors controlled 88.88% of the trading transactions, while Arab and foreign traders equaled 4.1% and 7.02%, respectively.

 © 2025 All Rights Reserved Arab Finance For Information Technology Provided by SyndiGate Media Inc. (Syndigate.info).